nickjrjobe/cse15l-lab-reports/lab-report-1-week-2.md

 __Trying some commands__

-Here are some commands to try. cd <directory name>, to change to specified folder. pwd, to state current folder. ls, to list the files in the current directory.
+Here are some commands to try. cd "directory name", to change to specified folder. pwd, to state current folder. ls, to list the files in the current directory.
 See screenshot below:

 ![Commands](./Images/Screen%20Shot%202022-04-10%20at%202.57.38%20PM.png)